FredHutch/Oncoscape/README.md

 data set.
 Oncoscape, here at GitHub, ships with patient and molecular data from the TCGA.

-##	Main Components:
-* oncoDev14        - main oncoscape code with all tabs/submodules
-* dataPackages     - clinical and molecular data files and API
-* analysisPackages - computational methods that execute on passed data
-* Optional:
-  * Rlibs			 - local installation folder for running compiled packages

-## Update

-OncoDev14 (v1.4.60) was built and tested under R version >=3.2.1 The [latest release](http://oncoscape.sttrcancer.org) of Oncoscape is maintained under the 'master' branch of our GitHub repository, while the [beta version](http://dev.oncoscape.sttrcancer.io/) includes upcoming enhancements maintained under the 'develop' branch.

-## Authors

-The code base for Oncoscape was written by Paul Shannon, Lisa McFerrin, Hamid Bolouri, and Jenny Zhang under the direction of the STTR at Fred Hutch.

 ## Contact

 To report any bugs, submit patches, or request new features, please log an issue [in our issue tracker](https://github.com/FredHutch/Oncoscape/issues/new).
 For direct inquiries, please send an email to contact@oncoscape.org.